 Operate your Super Feeder remotely via Wi-Fi!
 Complete Wi-Fi Super Feeder combos are also available with discounted bundled accessories.
 For Wi-Fi control, we have tested and recommend this smart plug for mobile devices running iOS 8 or higher, Android 4.1 or higher with existing Wi-Fi network.
 You may also use a TP-Link Camera.
 Up to 15 on-off cycles meaning up to 16 meals/snacks per day available.

-How to operate the Super Feeder® with a cell phone, iPad, Android device or home automation system with with voice command like Alexa or other type:
+How to operate the Super Feeder® with a cell phone, Android device or home automation system with with voice command like Alexa or other type like Google: